St. Therese as a postulant in Lisieux Carmel

 "Suffering opened wide its arms to me, and I threw myself into them with love."

 Therese was eligible to receive the habit six months after her entrance, but, due to her father's uncertain state of health, her Clothing was postponed until January 10, 1889.
 She turned sixteen eight days before that ceremony.
+Read about Therese's reception of the Habit and her life as a Carmelite novice from January 10, 1889 until September 8, 1890.

 photo from ouisram's photo album